 Forest Hill

-Just 30 minutes outside of New York City, Forest Hill is a popular spot for families in particular.
-Its Colonial Revival, Beaux-Arts, and Victorian houses tend to be larger than their more modern counterparts, giving residents plenty of space to grow.
-The area also has great schools like the high-performing Robert Treat Academy and Park Elementary School, making it one of the best Newark neighborhoods to raise a family!
+Forest Hill is a popular spot for families, as well as singles and young professionals in particular—thanks to the Newark neighborhood’s close-knit feel and unique community events like PorchFest (organized by the Forest Hill Community Association).
+Forest Hill is primarily a residential area with quiet streets, picturesque parks, and inviting green spaces where you can enjoy outdoor activities with your neighbors and family.
+This Newark neighborhood’s Colonial Revival, Beaux-Arts, and Victorian-style homes tend to be larger than their more modern counterparts, giving residents plenty of space to grow while also getting to enjoy the historical architecture.
+To top it off, the area also has great schools like the high-performing Robert Treat Academy and Park Elementary School, making it one of the best Newark neighborhoods to raise a family!

 Things to Do in Forest Hill